Can Diet help Arthritis?

 If you really don’t like adding a specific food in your diet, then you can simply use healthy cooking oils and the job is done for you!
 Several cooking oils are proven to have properties that can help in aiding with arthritis pain.

-- It contains oleocenthal- a property that creates affirmative impact in your heart.
+- It contains oleocanthal- a property that creates affirmative impact in your heart.

-- Some cooking oils contains a massive amount of omega-3, which is a substance that can reduce* the swelling in your joints.
+- Some cooking oils contain a massive amount of omega-3, which is a substance that can reduce* the swelling in your joints.

 - According to a study at the Center for Nutrition Studies, adding natural oils to your diet can lessen the severe pain caused by arthritis.